nodefony/nodefony-docker/README.md

 ## What is nodefony?

 Nodefony is Node.js full-stack web framework.

 Nodefony can be used to develop a complete solution to create a web application.

 The Nodefony project is inspired by the PHP Symfony framework, a developer can find most of the concepts, configurations and patterns of Symfony framework.

-Nodefony is not an exhaustive port of symfony, nodefony add services like:
+Nodefony is not an exhaustive port of symfony !

+Nodefony assimilates into the ecosystem of node.js with services like :
 - Web servers (websocket(s), http(s)).
 - Notion of real-time context in Action Controller (Websocket).
 - Notion of synchronous or asynchronous execution in Action Controller (Promise).
+- [WEBPACK](https://webpack.js.org/) Module bundler for assets management of application .
+- [WATCHER](https://nodejs.org/docs/latest/api/fs.html#fs_fs_watch_filename_options_listener) node.js for auto reload-files in developement mode .
+- [PM2](http://pm2.keymetrics.io/) Production Process Manager for Node.js .
+- [Passport](http://passportjs.org/) Simple, unobtrusive authentication for Node.js .

+Now in this version Beta,  Nodefony is evolved to a stable version without major fundamental changes.

+Evolution priorities up to the stable version will focus on robustness, unit testing, documentation and security.

 # How to use image nodefony Docker ?